supine0703/picgo-plugin-compress-next/README.md

 # Picgo Plugin Compress Webp Lossless

 This is a fork of the [picgo-plugin-compress](https://github.com/JuZiSang/picgo-plugin-compress) repository.

 The original project has been inactive for quite some time.
 It's intended to provide continued maintenance and support.

 This project is a plugin for [PicGo](https://github.com/Molunerfinn/PicGo) and [PicGo-Core](https://github.com/PicGo/PicGo-Core), enabling image compression using the remote service provided by [TinyPNG](https://tinypng.com/) or local compression using [imagemin](https://github.com/imagemin/imagemin).

-Additionally, it supports converting images to the WebP format.
+Additionally, it supports lossless converting images to the WebP format.

 Several enhancements and updates have been implemented in this fork: